jasonp000/angry-umbrella/0-zero-zazzy-zettameters/readme.md

 Hello!
 This will be a starting guide.
 I will walk through the steps needed to complete the next item in the sequence.
 If you follow along, you too can create these things.

-I'm stealing some stuff from heere: https://github.com/gmaentz/terraform_training/
+I'm stealing some stuff from here: https://github.com/gmaentz/terraform_training/

 ## Set up your editor and environment